Bhanunamikaze/JenkinsVulnFinder/README.md

 ## Overview
 **JenkinsVulnsFinder** is a Python-based tool designed to scan Jenkins servers for common security vulnerabilities.
 It performs various security checks, including authentication methods, plugin details, job visibility, node details, anonymous access, and much more.
 The tool also supports brute-forcing credentials and directory/path enumeration.

+You can refer to [Jenkins Penetration Test Cheatsheet](https://www.hackingdream.net/2024/12/jenkins-penetration-test-cheatsheet.html) for more techniques and attack patterns.

 ## Features
 - Detect Jenkins authentication type (RBAC, Matrix-based Security, or OAuth).
 - Identify Jenkins version.